Pedestrian Accident Attorneys in Houston, TX

 Vehicle accidents not only affect the people inside the vehicle but those outside it too.
 Pedestrians may be more vulnerable to vehicle accidents and suffered greater injuries.
 The force of a vehicle can kill pedestrians or cause them to suffer long-term physical conditions.

 At The Gonzalez Law Group, PLLC, our attorneys understand the stress and trauma a pedestrian accident has on an individual and his or her family.
 We fight aggressively for our clients’ right to recover from the accident.
-Hospitals costs can amount to thousands of dollars, which most people cannot afford.
-A pedestrian accident victim should not have to face the economic hardship alone.
+Hospital costs can amount to thousands of dollars, which most people cannot afford.
+A pedestrian accident victim should not have to face economic hardship alone.
 We can file a personal injury lawsuit on your behalf and recover up to exemplary damages from the accident.

 Pedestrian Accidents Information Center